 - Understanding the costs

 There are various fees you may be asked to pay when moving to an aged care home.
 If you are eligible, you are expected to contribute to the cost of your accommodation and care if you can afford to.

-To find out exactly what you will need to pay, you will need to have an income and assets assessment.
+To find out exactly what you will need to pay, you will need to have a means assessment.
 This assessment takes time, so the sooner you start the process, the better.
 You can find more information on this process and different costs on the aged care home costs page.

 What happens if I’m not eligible?

 If you receive your letter and you aren’t eligible for an aged care home, don’t worry.
 It is possible to apply for care and be approved for one care type and not another.
 Your letter will outline the other services that can assist you with your care needs.
-You may want to explore these services, or you may want to look at private aged care options to figure out the right fit for you.
+You may want to explore these services, or you may want to look at aged care providers that aren't government-funded to figure out the right fit for you.